meesterdude/active_interface/README.md

   - Will raise exception if any of the required attributes are not defined
   - Will raise exception if the expected methods are not defined or have different method signatures
   - the interface sits in front of every call to the methods
-  - we can ask `User.interface?(NameInterface) => true` to develop our code against.
+  - we can ask `User.has_interface?(NameInterface) => true` to develop our code against.

 ## What's an interface contract?

 Once appended, Active Interface will ensure that certain methods/signatures and attributes are present at initialization.
 However, as a ruby is a dynamically typed language, it can be ambiguious what the expected inputs and outputs are for a method or how flexible they are.
-As a developer that must rely on an interface created by another developer or team, how can you be sure you'll get the expected return values, or that you know what the expected inputs are?
+As a developer that must rely on an interface created by another team, how can you be sure you'll get the expected return values, or that you know what the expected inputs are?

 Enter Interface Contracts with Active Interface!